 - Scaling Up Mangrove EBA in the Mekong Delta

 State of implementation/results

-- Pilot areas were identified, EbA business plans drafted and cooperation agreements with the regions completed (Vietnam).
+- Pilot areas in Vietnam and Thailand were identified, EbA business plans drafted and cooperation agreements with the regions completed (Vietnam).